 In college, Ms. Prim was selected to be part of the College/University Consultative Board of the former Women’s Division, where she “got to know much more about the greater church and our mission work around the world through our ‘from everywhere to everywhere’ practices,” she said.

-The deep internalization of the UMW purpose inspired Ms. Prim to apply for the Young Adult Missionary, Mission Intern Program (now Global Mission Fellows).
+The deep internalization of the United Women in Faith (formerly UMW) purpose inspired Ms. Prim to apply for the Young Adult Missionary, Mission Intern Program (now Global Mission Fellows).
 Her international placement in Hong Kong, SAR serving with migrant workers who were primarily women from the Philippines and Indonesia, she said, “further helped me to understand our United Methodist mission in taking leadership from the communities we enter, for they are experts on how to improve their communities, and following their leadership through our mission service.
 The more I let myself learn about the migrant communities and share my own experiences and reflections, the more I was feeling at home and realizing that I was called to do this as my vocation.”
 For her placement in the U.S., Ms. Prim served with the Filipino Migrant Center in Long Beach, California, doing similar work with immigrants in southern California.

 Prior to her present assignment, Ms. Prim served as a mission intern with Global Ministries (2011-14); direct services coordinator, Filipino Migrant Center (2014-17); director, Methodist on Campus – University of California, University UMC, Irvine (2018-19); and communication manager, California-Pacific Methodist Federation for Social Action and Western Methodist Justice Movement (2019-20).